 Students admitted as of Fall 2019 in the Electrical and Computer Engineering program are required to complete at least one work term administered by either the CIADI (§71.10.9) or co-op (§71.10.8) offices.

-Only work terms undertaken after successfully completing 75 credits in the Electrical Engineering program, including ELEC/COEN 390, would satisfy this requirement.
+Only work terms undertaken after successfully completing 75 credits in the Electrical/Computer Engineering program, including ELEC/COEN 390, would satisfy this requirement.

 In order to fulfill the work term, students must successfully complete one of the courses managed through CIADI or the Institute for Co-operative Education.